julianperrott/WowClassicGrindBot/README.md

 ## 8. Setting up the class file

-Each class has a configuration file in /Json/class e.g. the config for a Rogue is in  C:\WowClassicGrindBot\Json\class\Rogue.json
+Each class has a configuration file in /Json/class e.g. the config for a Rogue it is in file C:\WowClassicGrindBot\Json\class\Rogue.json.

-See the other class files for examples.
-Your class file probably exists and just needs to be edited to set the path file.
+Take a look at the other class files for examples of what you can do (BTW hunter is not supported.).
+Your class file probably exists and just needs to be edited to set the pathing file name.

-BTW hunter is not supported.

 ### Path

-The path that the class follows is a json file in C:\WowClassicGrindBot\Json\path\ which contains a list of x & y coordinates to walk.
+The path that the class follows is a json file in C:\WowClassicGrindBot\Json\path\ which contains a list of x & y coordinates the bot will traverse while looking for mobs.

         "PathFilename": "58_Winterspring.2.json", // the path to walk when alive "SpiritPathFilename": "58_Winterspring_SpiritHealer.2.json", // the path from the spirit healer back to the main path.